iamyusufali/github-cards/README.md

-# github-cards
+# Github-cards (A React App)

-A github card project which shows the github users card with their name and organization.
+Enter any valid github username in the input and then the app will fetch data from users github account and dsiplay user's avatar icon, name and organization as a card.